PyConAPAC/PyConAPAC.github.io/README.md

 ### Adding your PyCon to the website

-To add new or edit events to the website, make an edit and submit a pull request to this repository:
+To add new events or edit existing ones on the website, please make the necessary changes in the event data and submit a pull request

 The event data is located at [EventData.js](src/views/events/EventData.js)